 - We host a weekly Future Text Lab which is open to anyone.

-What are we already doing and will continue to do?
+What we are already doing and will continue to do

 - We host the community (Symposium, weekly Lab meetings and series of books)